browsertherapy/browsertherapy.github.io/_posts/2020-06-02-tissue-contrast.md

 }

 .item {
-  /* equally distribute left over margin among flex items */
+  /* equally distribute extra horizontal/vertical space among flex items; block elements only do this for `margin-left` and `margin-right` */
   margin: auto;
 }
 ```

-**Pro tip**: Planning on using Flexbox more?
-Don't memorize anything; have the [Complete Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) open in another tab.
+**Pro tip**: Going to use more Flexbox?
+Have the [Complete Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/){:target="_blank"} open in another tab.
+It has pictures!
 {:.notice--info}
 </details>